ganhaque/dashboard/README.md

 # install dependencies
 npm install

-# start the web version of the dashboard
+# start the web version of the dashboard and run the electron version
-npm start

-# run the electron version
-npm run electron-dev
+npm run both
 ```

 ## Modules